yakresponder/react-native-aculab-client/README.md

 [![npm_package](https://img.shields.io/npm/v/react-native-aculab-client?color=green)](https://www.npmjs.com/package/react-native-aculab-client)
 [![license](https://img.shields.io/npm/l/react-native-aculab-client)](https://github.com/aculab-com/react-native-aculab-client/blob/main/LICENSE)

-This package holds the AculabBaseClass, that is ideal for coding your own function or class components.
-Also for less coding there is class component AcuMobCom that provides all you need  for basic call with minimal requirements.
+This package holds

+- [AculabBaseClass](https://github.com/aculab-com/react-native-aculab-client/tree/CA-1832-create-classes-from-components#1-aculabbaseclass) that is ideal for coding your own function or class components.
+- [AcuMobCom](https://github.com/aculab-com/react-native-aculab-client/tree/CA-1832-create-classes-from-components#2-acumobcom-class-component) class component that provides all you need for basic call with minimal requirements.
 As class component it holds all states therefore is less flexible than function component you can make yourself but it work out of the box.
-Similarly, there is AculabCall class component that on top of basic functionality makes use of [react-native-callkeep](https://github.com/react-native-webrtc/react-native-callkeep) package.
+- [AculabCall](https://github.com/aculab-com/react-native-aculab-client/tree/CA-1832-create-classes-from-components#3-aculabcall-class-component) class component that on top of basic functionality makes use of [react-native-callkeep](https://github.com/react-native-webrtc/react-native-callkeep) package and it's perks.

 ---